Skip to main content

 • “The game has good graphics for what it is.”

-• “The art style is nice, and there are pretty much different monsters to choose from.”
+• “The art style is nice, and there are a pretty good variety of different monsters to choose from.”

 • “I am assuming this is in reference to a character named 'Art' in the game because the graphics would only have been considered stunning if it was released in the early to mid-90s.”